-Following the Local Government Election on Thursday 5 May 2022, a new administration was elected and, as such, the current Council Plan was extended to 2023 to allow work to commence on drafting a new council plan during 2022-23.
+Following the Local Government Election on Thursday 5 May 2022, a new administration was elected and, as such, a new Council Plan will be drafted later in the year.

 We want South Ayrshire to be a great place to live, work, visit, and invest in, and the plan will outline our key ambitions for the future.